Rockets vs. Grizzlies Player Props Betting Odds

-You can see player prop bet odds for Alperen Sengun, Desmond Bane and others on the Houston Rockets and Memphis Grizzlies before their matchup at 8:00 PM ET on Wednesday at Toyota Center.
+Bookmakers have set player props for Alperen Sengun and others when the Houston Rockets visit the Memphis Grizzlies at FedExForum on Friday at 8:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!